A guide to creating Sponsored Brands video ads

 Videos without audio tracks are acceptable.
 However, keep in mind:

-It must be clear to customers that the video has no audio (for example, the ad has a disclaimer that reads “no audio” or there are no characters who appear to be speaking).
+- It must be clear to customers that the video has no audio (for example, the ad has a disclaimer that reads “no audio” or there are no characters that appear to be speaking).

 Videos must be in the primary language of the locale in which the ads are displayed.
 Subtitles (or text transcripts/translations) in the local language are required if audio is in a different language.
 Important text within the video, such as product information and instructions, must be in the local language.